-The load shape is found from an analysis on the hourly demand for each day in the dataset for the 118unit multifamily building.
-A selection of potential days is chosen from days that are in between the 98th and 95th percentile of daily hot water use and in the upper percentile of 3- and 4-hour peak loads.
+For multifamily buildings, the load shape is found from an analysis of the hourly demand for each day in the dataset for the 118-unit multifamily building.
+A selection of potential days is chosen between the 98th and 95th percentile of daily hot water use and in the upper percentile of 3- and 4-hour peak loads.
 Most days satisfying the first criteria also satisfy criteria for a high peak load, indicating a correlation between the volume of hot water used during the day and the peak hot water use during the same day.
 The design day chosen is one that maximizes the cross-correlation between itself and the average day, both shown in Figure 5.
-This means the design day has a similar use pattern to the average day load shape but has the peaking hot water loads that are important for sizing a HPWH system and is useful for predicting the timing of peaking loads in a load shifting scenario.
+This means the design day has a similar use pattern to the average day load shape but has the peaking hot water loads that are important for sizing a HPWH system and are useful for predicting the timing of peaking loads in a load-shifting scenario.

 The peak design day load shape represents a likely worst-case multifamily load shape with a very high morning peak driven by morning showers and cooking, very low mid-day usage which indicates most occupants at work or school, and a second slightly smaller evening peak representing after work showers and dinner prep.
-Building occupancy types with fewer workforce occupants (ie. senior or supportive housing) will likely exhibit a somewhat flatter curve with hot water usage spread out more even over the day.
+Building occupancy types with fewer workforce occupants (i.e. senior or supportive housing) will likely exhibit a somewhat flatter curve with hot water usage spread out more even over the day.
 Those load shapes will not need as much storage volume to get through the peak periods.
 Note that this worst-case load shape assumes some diversity of occupants in a multifamily building with some high users and some low users distributing their demand over the day.
-It is possible in small multifamily buildings with less diversity that usage patterns could align in ways that produce higher peaks or higher total demand.
-Care should therefore be taken when using the Ecosizer for buildings with fewer than about 20-30 occupants.
+Usage patterns could align to produce higher peaks or higher total demand in small multifamily buildings with less diversity.
+Therefore, care should be taken when using the Ecosizer for buildings with fewer than 20-30 occupants.